 Although significantly lower, the second most important way to find a commitment is through internet searches (via Google, Ecosia, etc.) with 18.8 percent.
 This underlines the importance of the online visibility of a volunteering offer through, among other things, a good search engine ranking of the own website or of intermediaries on which the volunteering offers can be found.

 Social media channels have overall only limited relevance when actively looking for volunteering opportunities.
 However they can become more relevant when volunteers browse social networks in search of leisure activities – i.e. Facebook groups (53 percent) or Instagram 23.4 percent.

-With this excerpt we hope to have given a first exciting insight into the world of the young generation of volunteers.
-If you are interested in further results of the study (including our tips for successful volunteer management), just get in touch via email to request our paper with the key outcomes.
-We will send it to you within the next few weeks.
+With this excerpt, we hope to have provided a first exciting insight into the world of the young volunteer generation.
+If you are interested in further results of the study (including our tips for successful volunteer management), you can download the complete report at the following link.

 * Data basis:

 - N = 1.067